Installation#

 You can set up VASCilia by following Option A or Option B:

-Option A: Cloning the Repository#
+Option B: Cloning the Repository#

 Clone the repository: